jefersonvinicius/fullcycle-course-apache-kafka/Readme.md

 # Replicator factor
 Indicates the amount of partitions will have in each broker.
 In case of a broker down, the messages will be safe in anothers replicas

+# Partition leadership
+The partitions have a leadership, and the consumers always will read from leader.
+When the leader partition down, the Apache automatically assign the leader replica as leader.